⚠️ We are currently updating our 2021/22 tax guidance across the website

 I have stayed in the jointly owned family house and my spouse/civil partner has moved out.
 What happens when the house is sold?

-Your spouse/civil partner will still have their annual exemption to use against this gain, if they have not used it against other gains, and will be able to use any capital losses they have.
+Your spouse/civil partner will still have their annual exempt amount to use against this gain, if they have not used it against other gains, and will be able to use any capital losses they have.

 There is a special relief available where, in connection with a permanent separation or divorce or dissolution of civil partnership, the leaving spouse or civil partner legally transfers (that is, disposes) of his or her share of the jointly-owned property to the remaining spouse or civil partner (such a transfer could be a disposal for CGT purposes).